o3project/odenos/README.md

 as an arbitral combination of four types of objects, Network, Driver, Operator and Application.

-Currently, Some examples which use OpenFlowDriver and Mininet are avaiable.
+Currently, some examples which use OpenFlowDriver and Mininet are avaiable.